Teaching Fellow, University of Chicago (through August 2024)

 Teaching

-Below is a reverse-chronological list of courses I have taught (or will teach) at the University of Chicago as instructor of record.
+Below is a reverse-chronological list of courses I have taught at the University of Chicago and Deep Springs College as instructor of record.
 If you need my course reviews, please get in touch.

 Courses Taught in 2023-2024

-I will teach the following courses at the University of Chicago in the 2023-2024 academic year.
+I taught the following courses at the University of Chicago in the 2023-2024 academic year.

 What is Nature? - 20th-Century Continental Philosophy